Heyzap/facebook-audience-network-ane/README.md

 - Update `ios/platform.xml` with any new iOS frameworks that the newer version might be dependent on.
 Built-in iOS SDK frameworks can be added within the _linkerOptions_ tag.
 Custom iOS frameworks can be added under the _packagedDependencies_ tag and their respective `.framework` directories can be added to `ios/Vendor`.
 Drag and drop these `.framework` directories into the `FacebookANE.xcodeproj` project in XCode under the _Vendor_ group.

 **For Android**:
 - Replace `AudienceNetwork.jar` in `android/libs` with a newer version.
+Get the newer version from an `.aar` by unzipping it and renaming `classes.jar` to `AudienceNetwork.jar`.
 - Update `android/platform.xml` with any new android libraries that the newer version might be dependent on.
 Android libraries can be added under the _packagedDependencies_ tag.
 The actual `.jar` files can be added to the `andorid/libs` directory.

 After making the necessary modifications, build the new ANE by following the [building](#building) instructions below.